jessepav/lacygoill-wiki-backup/admin/compiling.md

 ### How to pass it an arbitrary `make(1)` command?

-Just write it right afterwards:
+Just write it right afterward:

     $ sudo checkinstall make foo